ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-ca.md

 #### Using the default VLAN ID

 By default, the VLAN ID for dedicated servers is **0**.
-If you wish to use this VLAN ID, it will be necessary to tag the private network linked to your instance with the same VLAN ID **0**.
+To use this VLAN ID, it will be necessary to tag the private network linked to your instance with VLAN **0**.
 To do this, do not check the `Set VLAN` box when adding a private network to your instance.

 For more information, consult [this section](https://docs.ovh.com/ca/en/public-cloud/public-cloud-vrack/#step-2-create-a-vlan-in-the-vrack_1) of the corresponding guide.

 > [!primary]
 > For Public Cloud, you set a unique VLAN ID per private network.
 >
-> It is not possbile to set the same VLAN ID on two different networks.
+> It is not possbile to set the same VLAN ID on two different private networks.

 #### Using a different VLAN ID

-If you decide to use a different VLAN ID:
+To use a different VLAN ID:

-- The private network linked to the Public Cloud instance should be tagged with this ID.
+- The private network linked to the Public Cloud instance must be tagged with this VLAN ID.
-- In the network configuration file on the dedicated server, the private network interface should be tagged with this ID.
+- In the network configuration file on the dedicated server, the private network interface should be tagged with this VLAN ID.

 > [!primary]